Katie Boulter: Personal life

 Boulter was diagnosed with chronic fatigue syndrome as a teenager.
 She is a supporter of Leicester City Football Club.
 Boulter got engaged to Australian tennis player Alex de Minaur on 23 December 2024.
+They married on 12 July 2026 in a private ceremony with close family and friends during the Wimbledon men's singles final in a Grade II listed church near Woodhouse Eaves where Boulter grew up.

 Boulter said in June 2025 that she had suffered persistent and extreme online abuse, and was not alone among tennis players in suffering such abuse, which was partly from disgruntled gamblers.

-Performance timelines
+Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.